rajeshv23/twydev.github.io/_posts/2019-05-24-the-effective-engineer.md

 Changes may occur during the project that affects timeline:

 - creating new framework to follow best practices but this was not anticipated before project begins.
-- interrupted by high priority customers adhoc requests/incidents.
+- interrupted by high priority customers ad-hoc requests/incidents.
 - debugging for difficult-to-reproduce bugs.
 - tackle scalability problems.
 - manpower movements.
 - creating new subsystems for optimal performance when the original plan was to use third party libraries.
 - improving DevOps tools and processes to go faster, but required migration effort.

-The longer the project timeline, the higher the probability of disruption occuring.
+The longer the project timeline, the higher the probability of disruption occurring.
 Build buffer time into the effort estimate.
 Simple exercise to keep track of time spent on tasks can bring awareness to all the other competing priorities distracting you from the work and provide a sanity check for the projected completion time.

 **Define Specific Project Goals and Measurable Milestones**

 Setting a concrete project goal helps to:

-- distinguish between the must-haves and the nice-to-have in the list of tasks, and prioritise work accordingly.
+- distinguish between the must-haves and the nice-to-have in the list of tasks, and prioritize work accordingly.
 - build clarity and alignment across key stakeholders.

 In addition, setting measurable milestones that generate value will keep the project on track and keep everyone focused on delivering the essentials.
 This also helps with communicating progress to management.

 **Reduce Risk Early**

-- Prioritise the hardest tasks in the project first, so that we may address any likely error in the effort estimation and adjust accordingly while there are still ahead of time.
+- Prioritize the hardest tasks in the project first, so that we may address any likely error in the effort estimation and adjust accordingly while there are still ahead of time.
 - Integration usually has a higher risk due to numerous and complex interactions between systems and the difficulty in splitting the work into smaller tasks.
 Try building end-to-end scaffolding and do system testing as soon as possible, even if it is partly functional and stubs need to be used.

 **Approach Rewrite Projects with Extreme Caution**